 Elizabeth Haigh (née Allen)

 We already know what Elizabeth is capable of - Founding head chef at Pidgin, she guided the Hackney neighbourhood favourite to a Michelin star barely a year after opening.
-Her dishes have been described as unique, global and understated, fusing her Singaporean-British heritage and broad cooking experience with a passion for travel.
-In 2016, she founded Kaizen House with the view to building her own restaurants and incorporating the Japanese philosophy of continuous improvement.
+Her dishes have been described as bold & exciting, yet balanced, fusing her Singaporean-British heritage and fine dining cooking experience with a passion for wood-fire cooking.
+In 2016, she founded Kaizen House with the view to building her own restaurants and incorporating the Japanese philosophy of continuous improvement to other ancillary projects.
 Kaizen House's first project will be a restaurant named Shibui.
-Shibui alludes to the beauty in simplicity and in creation, means making a piece that will lead the viewer to draw beauty out of it for oneself.
+Shibui (Japanese slang for ‘good taste’) is a fascinating word that alludes to the ‘beautifully simple, yet complex’ things in life and in the creation of food, means making a dish that leads the diner to draw beauty out of it for oneself.

-Shibui (due early 2018) will promote wood fire cooking, european dishes with subtle details and bold asian flavours, delivering everyday dishes elevated to refined levels.
+Shibui (due early 2019) will promote wood fire cooking, European dishes with subtle details and bold asian flavour accents, delivering everyday dishes elevated to refined levels.